A comparison of Landau-Ginzburg models for odd dimensional Quadrics: Overview of earlier LG models

-For odd-dimensional quadrics $\Q_{2m-1}$ a recent paper \cite{GS} of Gorbounov and Smirnov constructed directly a partial compactification of the Hori-Vafa mirrors, without making use of \cite{rietsch}.
-Moreover they proved a version of mirror symmetry, which identifies the initial data of the Frobenius manifold associated to the LG model with that constructed out of the quantum cohomology of $\Q_{2m-1}$.
+\paragraph{\bf The Gorbounov-Smirnov mirror.} For odd-dimensional quadrics $\Q_{2m-1}$ a recent paper \cite{GS} of Gorbounov and Smirnov directly constructs a partial compactification $(\XGS,\WGS)$ of the Givental mirror, without making use of \cite{rietsch}.
+Moreover a version of mirror symmetry is proved, which identifies the initial data of the Frobenius manifold associated to their LG~model with that constructed out of the quantum cohomology.
+In particular the Gauss-Manin connection associated to $(\XGS,\WGS)$ is shown to be isomorphic to the small Dubrovin connection.

-The goal of this note is twofold.
-We first express the LG model from \cite{rietsch} in the case of $\Q_{2m-1}$ in terms of natural coordinates on an affine subvariety of a `mirror homogeneous space' $X^\vee=IG_1(2m)\cong \P^{2m-1}$.
-For example in the case of $\Q_3$ we obtain